 Writing your PhD or Master’s thesis can be stressful.
 Here are a few things you can do to set yourself up for academic success.Tweet

-I often meet Master’s and PhD students working on their thesis.
+I often meet Master’s and PhD students working on their thesis, and have edited many theses and dissertations as a science writer.
 The dissertating process looks incredibly stressful to me now that I’m an outsider to academia, but I’ve noticed that successful students all have one common thread: they write in small chunks over time, eliminating distractions while they work.
 The process can take weeks or months, even years, but eventually, it is over.
 It all depends on the student, their writing process, and the stage of their research project.